Jhonatanssal/Counter/README.md

 ![screenshot](./img/app_screenshot.png)

-It was built completely using only HTML and JavaScript changes the Background color every time the user clicks the button.
+It was built completely using only HTML and JavaScript, this app changes a counter each time a user clicks in the different buttons.

 ## Built With